HadenHiles/ThePond/README.md

 # The Pond
-A community focused on creating the most efficient hockey development program in the world.
+A wordpress site that uses learndash/memberpress to provide the most efficient hockey skills courses in the world.